chloemandel/fe-hobby-page-lab/README.md

 If we want, we could just type text into the `<body>` element of the page, but that's not ideal--let's add some HTML elements to keep our content organized.

-Experiment with the following tags by adding them inside the body of your html document! what do each of them do?
+Experiment with the following tags by adding them inside the body of your html document!
+What do each of them do?
 What do you think they stand for?
 + `<h1> This text is big and bold!
 Like my paintings of koalas. </h1>`
 + `<h2> What about this text? </h2>`
 + `<h3> And what about this text?? </h3>`